+The rules and norms governing the workplace are changing and employee manuals need to reflect the shifts that are happening.
 Having well-written and up-to-date employee policies is more than a good business practice.
 It also helps put you on firm legal footing.
-In 2018, this means addressing gender equality issues, remote working arrangements, technology use, and drug and gun law matters.
+Nowadays, this means addressing gender equality issues, remote working arrangements, technology use, and drug and gun law matters.

 Let’s take a closer look at the company policies every conscientious business should cover.

 First, the basics.
-At a minimum, your written company policies should cover certain fundamentals, such as:
+At a minimum, your written company policies should cover certain fundamentals

 Specify the consequences for policy infractions and how to request time off or apply for benefits.

-In addition to these basic policies, you’ll want to make sure your company policies address some important issues that are trending in 2018.
+In addition to these basic policies, you’ll want to make sure your company policies address some important workplace trends.

 Consider adding policies in these 10 key areas: